khushn/CarND-Capstone/controller_questions.md

 what is lowpass, and how to use this?

 Ans: A low pass filter also achieves similar results.
-Basically would remove high ferequency values and smoothen them.
+Basically would remove high frequency values and smoothen them.
 This may again be used to have gradually changing velocities in consecutive way points.
 We don't have to use this implementation.
 I would suggest revisiting the path planning project of yours.

 #### Q5
 ・the throttle value ranges 0 to 1, and then I don’t know how to calculate using acceleration